Principal component analysis for second-order stationary vector time series: Final remarks

-where $\rho^y_{ij}(k)$ and $\rho^x_{ij}(k)$ denote, respectively, the cross correlation at lag $k$ between the $i$-th and the $j$-th components of $\by_t$ and $\bx_t$.
+We have conducted some post-sample forecasting comparison with several real data including some not reported in the paper.
+The forecasting based on the proposed TS-PCA always outperforms that for the original data.
+We give one explanation as follows.
+It follows from (\ref{b3}) that $ \Omega \equiv \tr(\bW_y) -p = \sum_{k=1}^{k_0} \sum_{i,j=1}^p \rho_{y,ij}^2(k) = \tr(\bW_x) -p =\sum_{k=1}^{k_0} \sum_{i,j=1}^p \rho_{x,ij}^2(k), $ where $\rho_{y,ij}(k)$ and $\rho_{x,ij}(k)$ denote, respectively, the cross correlation at lag $k$ between the $i$-th and the $j$-th components of $\by_t$ and $\bx_t$.
 Since the future prediction is based on the serial correlations, $\Omega$ defined above can be taken as a measure for the predictive strength, which is the same for $\by_t$ and $\bx_t$.
 To make use the full predictive strength of $\by_t $, we need to model the $p$-vector process appropriately to catch all the autocorrelations and cross-correlations (over different time lags) among the $p$ components of $\by_t$.
-In contrast, such a task for $\bx_t$ is much easier as it can be divided into $q$ lower dimensional problems.
-In the ideal situation when $q=p$, i.e. $\rho_{ij}^x(k) =0$ for any $i\ne j$, we just need to model all the component series of $\bx_t$ {\sl separately} in order to make the full use of the overall predictive strength.
+In contrast, such a task for $\bx_t$ is much easier as it can be divided into $q$ lower-dimensional problems.
+In the ideal situation when $q=p$, i.e. $\rho_{x,ij}(k) =0$ for any $i\ne j$, we just need to model all the component series of $\bx_t$ {\sl separately} in order to make the full use of the overall predictive strength.